Faith and Philosophy Consistent with Reason and Reality

 Any ideas, concepts, beliefs, or articles of faith which contradict The Sacred Principle of Belief must be rejected as unfounded.

 If you do truly and solemnly accept both The One Sacred Principle of Ethics and The One Sacred Principle of Belief then you may apply for Ordination as a Clergy Person in The Church of Scio-Buddhism, below.
 Please fill out the form carefully and accurately.
-It usually takes less than 24 hours for us to determine whether to approve your application.
+We will then begin a correspondence with you to determine your suitability for Ordination.